Murabitun World Movement: Position on shari'ah currency

-‘Amal Ahl al-Madinah

-Abdalqadir as-Sufi's advocacy of Malik’s school of Madinah is explained at length in his work Root Islamic Education.
-The Murabitun do not, however, in any way dispute the validity of the other legal schools, nor is adherence to or advocacy of the madhhab of Malik a condition of membership of the Murabitun.

 Islamic trading and social welfare

-The Murabitun advocate a revival of the forms of trading and social welfare practiced during the first generations of Muslims and for most of the history of Islam, proposing that these are the natural modes of human activity and rejecting the dialectical categorisation of “ancient” or “modern”, a set of opposites whose application to Islam they consider irrelevant and misleading.
+The Murabitun advocate a revival of the forms of trading and social welfare practiced during the first generations of Muslims and for most of the history of Islam, proposing that these are the natural modes of human activity and rejecting the dialectical categorisation of "ancient" or "modern", a set of opposites whose application to Islam they consider irrelevant and misleading.

 These models have been formulated in detail and include awqaf for the funding of social welfare institutions, mosques and other public facilities.